2 Simple Ways to Use Average True Range in Your Trading Strategy

 2 Important Uses Of Average True Range Indicator

-There are a few different methods of using the ATR (even as a stand alone trading strategy) but I want to hit on two things that you can start testing today.
-You can see immediate positive results when applying these two techniques.
+There are several different ways to use the ATR (Average True Range) indicator, even as a standalone trading strategy.
+I want to focus on two specific techniques that you can begin testing today.
+You’ll likely see positive results right away when implementing these two methods.

 Let Your Profits Run